mattermost/docs/doc/installation/README.md

 * This chart is **alpha**.
 It should not be used for production deployments.
 * There are [known issues and limitations](doc/architecture/alpha.md#known-issues-and-limitations).

-Installing GitLab on Kubernetes with the cloud native GitLab Helm chart.
+Install GitLab on Kubernetes with the cloud native GitLab Helm chart.
 Follow the instructions below to get started.

 ## 1. Prerequisites